Mariano Batalla specializes in Central American M&A transactions, corporate matters and large-scale real estate project finance and development.

-Drawing on his business expertise and training, Mariano combines design thinking and strategy consulting methodologies to cross-border transactions and corporate affairs.
+Drawing on his business training and expertise, Mariano combines design thinking and strategy consulting methodologies with deep knowledge of the Central American region to cross-border transactions and corporate affairs.

 He is an Officer of the Law Firm Management Committee of the International Bar Association, a Visiting Professor of Service Design and Entrepreneurship at INCAE Business School and an Adjunct Professor of Entrepreneurship at University of Costa Rica Business School.
 Mariano is also a Founding Member of the World Economic Forum’s Global Shapers chapter in Costa Rica and a former instructor of innovation and entrepreneurship at Harvard University.